claire-west/svstudio-manual/docs/about.md

 # About

-This unofficial user manual was created in an attempt to provide an up-to-date set of documentation for Synthesizer V Studio.
+This unofficial user manual was created to provide an up-to-date set of documentation for Synthesizer V Studio.
+It was created voluntarily and without compensation by users of the software and is not affiliated with or officially endorsed by Dreamtonics.

 Please provide any feedback via the thread on the [official forums](https://forum.synthesizerv.com/t/topic/7524) or report any problems via a [GitHub Issue](https://github.com/claire-west/svstudio-manual/issues/new).

-## Contribution
+## Content Contribution

 If you would like to help improve or maintain this website, feel free to create a [pull request](https://github.com/claire-west/svstudio-manual/pulls).